nikhilkalhan92/Project-2/README.md

 Returning Visitor Goals
 -   As a Returning Visitor, I want to beat the computer.
--   As a Returning Visitor, I want to find the best way to get in contact with the organization with any questions I may have.

 Frequent User Goals
--   As a Frequent User, I want to check to see if there are any newly animations to the weapons.
+-   As a Frequent User, I want to check to see if we have adjusted the game emojis.

 ### User Expectations: